Green Party of Manitoba: History

 The GPM is not the first "Green Party" in Manitoba history.
-Former New Democrat Nick Ternette established a "Green Party" in Winnipeg in 1989, and fielded candidates under its banner in that year's municipal elections.
-Ternette was from the left-wing of the NDP, and opposed the party's centrist direction in the 1980s.
-His "Green Party" supported several progressive and environmental causes, and was further to the left than is the current GPM.
+Nick Ternette, a political advocate for the left-wing of the New Democratic Party (NDP), established a "Green Party" in Winnipeg in 1989, and fielded candidates under its banner in that year's municipal elections.
+Ternette opposed the party's centrist direction in the 1980s.
+His "Green Party" supported several progressive and environmental causes.
 None of its candidates were elected, and the party never ran candidates at the provincial level.
 Ternette is not affiliated with the GPM, although neither has he opposed it.

-The current party was established by Winnipeg electoral reform activist Chris Billows in November 1998, with the assistance of the Green Party of Canada.
+The current GPM was established by Winnipeg electoral reform activist Chris Billows in November 1998, with the assistance of the Green Party of Canada.
 Billows, Eymond Toupin, and future provincial leader Markus Buchart hosted the Green Party of Canada's national convention in Winnipeg in August 1998.

 Policies

-The GPM's policies are generally progressive.
-The party is primarily focused on environmental issues, and promotes the conservation of land and non-renewable natural resources.
+The GPM's policies are progressive as the party is primarily focused on environmental issues, and promotes the conservation of land and non-renewable natural resources.
 It has expressed concern about "urban sprawl" in Winnipeg's suburbs, has called for reform in Manitoba's commercial hog sector, and generally supports the rights of small farming interests over corporations.

 The GPM also favours liberal positions on social issues such as abortion and same-sex marriage, and promotes accessible public health care with emphasis on healthy lifestyles and illness prevention.

 The party supports the extension of labour protection laws to farm-workers and a reduction of Manitoba's standard work week from 40 to 32 hours.
 It has also endorsed full employment, and has criticized Gary Doer's NDP government for not reversing welfare cutbacks enacted by the previous Tory government of Gary Filmon.

+According to GPM's website, the party's Democratic Reform titled, "Encouraging Truth in Politics" was approved on January 17, 2025.
+The website states in a bulleted list that the party expects to expose political materials and politicians that have purposely caused false narratives.

-2016 Platform
+2016 platform

 The GPM released its 2016 election platform, entitled "Building a Sustainable Manitoba", on April 5, 2016.
 The document included promises to introduce Guaranteed Annual Income to Manitoba, a $50/tonne carbon tax, fare-free transit, and oppose the Energy East pipeline, among other items.

-Elections
+2025 platform

+"Encouraging Truths in Politics" focuses on bringing forth the truth in the political realm of Canada.
+GPM's 2025 plan also includes the importance of verified information on media platforms and how it is vital that citizens are not shown falsely articulated material.